Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Students should be able to:

-Carry out the simplest observations, measurements, experiments;
+Carry out simple observations, measurements, experiments;

 Set a learning task under the guidance of a teacher;